+The user manuals are designed to allow you to use Samco's Power Accounting application software without any additional help.
 However, if you encounter problems you cannot resolve by referring to these manuals, you may want to get additional assistance.
-Your supplier may be able to provide such assistance, or he may be able to recommend an independent source.
+Your supplier should be able to provide such assistance, or he may be able to recommend an independent source.